 If you are a current customer and live in one of these areas we are in the process of setting up appointments by phone (we will call you).
 If you are not a current customer and live in one of these areas, please contact us at 812-967-3171 (M-F 8:30a – 4:30p) to set up an appointment to order service.

-Phase 5: Fiber Testing – (Orange on the map) The Borden area is currently in this phase.
+Phase 5: Fiber Testing – (Orange on the map) There are currently no areas in this phase.